MongooseMoo/react-client/filetransfer.md

 5. Both clients exchange ICE candidates using FileTransfer.Signal GMCP messages
 6. WebRTC connection is established
 7. File is chunked and sent over the WebRTC data channel
-8. Receiver decrypts and reassembles the file chunks
+8. Receiver reassembles the file chunks
 9. Both sides update their UIs with progress information
 10. On completion, the file is saved on the receiver's side